James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

-- Don’t leave your dog in their too long.
+- Don’t leave your dog in there too long.
 Beyond potentially not having water/food, your pet may need to use the bathroom.
 In addition, they may become bored and start to destroy things.

 - Puppies shouldn’t be crated for more than two or three hours since they are still learning how to control their bladders.

 How to Crate Train Your Dog